Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

      :param Func: Function reference or boundfunc to call when events happen.

-CommonControlType
+ContentControlType
 -----------------

-.. class:: CommonControlType
+.. class:: ContentControlType

   This class extends :class:`GuiBase.ControlType`

-  Represents a control with a text field, such as :class:`GuiBase.TextControl`, :class:`GuiBase.ButtonControl` and :class:`GuiBase.EditControl`
+  Represents a control with a singular content field, such as :class:`GuiBase.TextControl`, :class:`GuiBase.ButtonControl` and :class:`GuiBase.EditControl`

   .. data:: Text